Medieval and early modern Africa: Maravi

 The Maravi claimed descent from Karonga (kalonga), who took that title as king.
 The Maravi connected Central Africa to the east coastal trade, with Swahili Kilwa.
 By the 17th century, the Maravi Empire encompassed all the area between Lake Malawi and the mouth of the Zambezi River.
-The karonga was Mzura, who did much to extend the empire.
-Mzura made a pact with the Portuguese to establish a 4,000-man army to attack the Shona in return for aid in defeating his rival Lundi, a chief of the Zimba.
+The karonga was Muzura, who did much to extend the empire.
+Muzura made a pact with the Portuguese to establish a 4,000-man army to attack the Shona in return for aid in defeating his rival Lundu, allied with the Zimba.
 In 1623, he turned on the Portuguese and assisted the Shona.
 In 1640, he welcomed back the Portuguese for trade.
-The Maravi Empire did not long survive the death of Mzura.
+The Maravi Empire did not long survive the death of Muzura.
 By the 18th century, it had broken into its previous polities.